Sending...

 If you, your group, organization, business, etc., would like to participate by being in the Montauk St. Patrick's Day Parade please submit your participation form for consideration.

 The Annual Cocktail Party is one of the main events in fundraising for the Montauk Friends of Erin annual St. Patrick's Day Parade.
 This is the party not to be missed.
-4pm-8pm Music by 12X.
-FOOD AND BEVERAGE INCLUDED
+4pm-8pm Music TBD FOOD AND BEVERAGE INCLUDED

 About